GoneSahlin/CommercialChecker/README.md

-# PythonTemplate
+# Commercial Checker

-A template for a new python project
+Checks if a TV station is playing advertisements